-&lt;sup>145 See the Parties mentioned in the Title of the CETA.
+&lt;sup>127 See the Parties mentioned in the Title of the CETA.
 The same can be also drawn from Article 8.1 in conjunction with Article 8.25.1 of the CETA.
 Article 8.1 of the CETA defines the respondent as "Canada or, in the case of the European Union, either the Member State of the European Union or the European Union pursuant to Article 8.21".
-And Article 8.25.1 of the CETA provides that "[t]he respondent consents to the settlement of the dispute by the Tribunal in accordance with the procedures set out in this Section."
+Furthermore, Article 8.25.1 of the CETA provides that "[t]he respondent consents to the settlement of the dispute by the Tribunal in accordance with the procedures set out in this Section".
 Thus, an EU Member States does not extent an offer to arbitrate to an investor of another EU Member State.
-Exhibit 70.

-&lt;sup>146 (emphasis added) Article 8.31.1 of the CETA, 2017 O.J.
-(L 11) 23 (Exhibit 70).
+&lt;sup>128 (emphasis added) Article 8.31.1 of the CETA, 2017 O.J.
+(L 11) 23.

-dispute are reciprocal commitments between two EU Member States, Poland and Cyprus.
-Such an (intra-EU) conflict simply cannot arise with regard to the CETA-not even theoretically.

-93. The CJEU's recent Opinion 1/17 on CETA made it clear that this distinction between CETA and the ECT is substantial and was decisive for its finding that the applicable law provisions of the CETA did not violate the EU Treaties:
+- 87. Specifically, in MOL, an investor from Hungary brought a claim against Croatia on the basis of Article 26 of the ECT, purportedly extending an offer to arbitrate by an EU Member State to an investor of another EU Member State.
+Thus, the alleged basis for the dispute are reciprocal commitments between two EU Member States, Croatia and Hungary.
+Such an (intra-EU) conflict simply cannot arise with regard to the CETA-not even theoretically. - 88.
+The CJEU's recent Opinion 1/17 on CETA made it clear that this distinction between CETA and the ECT is substantial and was decisive for its finding that the applicable law provisions of the CETA did not violate the EU Treaties:

 The question of the compatibility, with EU law [i.e. the EU Treaties and secondary law], of the creation or preservation of an investment tribunal by means of such an agreement [containing commitments of the EU Member States inter se] must be distinguished from the question of the compatibility, with EU law, of the creation of such a tribunal by means of an agreement between the Union and a non-Member State . . .
 The Member States are, in any area that is subject to EU law, required to have due regard to the principle of mutual trust.
 That principle obliges each of those States to consider, other than in exceptional circumstances, that all the other Member States comply with EU law, including fundamental rights, such as the right to an effective remedy before an independent tribunal laid down in Article 47 of the Charter [...].
-However, that principle of mutual trust, with respect to, inter alia, compliance with the right to an effective remedy before an independent tribunal, is not applicable in relations between the Union and a non-Member State.147
+However, that principle of mutual trust, with respect to, inter alia, compliance with the right to an effective remedy before an independent tribunal, is not applicable in relations between the Union and a non-Member State.
+129

-94. In sum, the CJEU's conclusions about the CETA's applicable law provision do not contradict the application of EU law in an intra-EU context; quite to the contrary.
+89. In sum, the CJEU's conclusions about the CETA's applicable law provision do not contradict the application of EU law in an intra-EU context; quite to the contrary.

-B. EU Treaties Preclude Intra-EU Investment Arbitration under the ECT

-95. As the "applicable rules and principles of international law" within the meaning of Article 26(6) of the ECT between EU Member States comprise the entire EU legal order and the latter is also applicable to the determination of a tribunal's jurisdiction, no EU Member State could extend a valid offer to arbitrate to a national of another EU Member State under the ECT.
+B. EU Treaties preclude intra-EU investment arbitration under the ECT the latter is also applicable to the determination of a tribunal's jurisdiction, no EU Member State could extend a valid offer to arbitrate to a national of another EU Member State under the ECT.
 Such offer violates the principles of primacy and autonomy of EU law and particularly Articles 344 and 267 of the TFEU.
-Therefore, Article 26 of the ECT does not apply between
+Therefore, Article 26 of the ECT does not apply between EU Member States.
+A tribunal, such as the one in MOL, allegedly constituted under Article 26 of the ECT to resolve disputes between an EU-investor and an EU Member State lacks jurisdiction.
+This was held by the CJEU in Achmea and was confirmed in Komstroy.